 Every ounce counts when hiking through the mountain.

-We recommend getting getting a 1 lb (16 Oz, 454g) or less ultralight sleeping pad.
+We recommend a 1 lb (16 Oz, 454g) or less ultralight sleeping pad.
 For highly insulated sleeping pad (for cold weather), try to stay under 19 Oz.

 Size includes the inflated size, thickness, and the packed size.